 Key Findings in EWG’s Sunscreen Report

-- Nearly 67 percent of sunscreen products reviewed by EWG either didn’t work adequate to protect from UV rays or they contained dangerous ingredients.
+- About 75 percent of sunscreen products reviewed by EWG either didn’t work adequately to protect from UV rays and/or they contained dangerous ingredients.
 Some of the most worrisome ingredients include oxybenzone, one of the known endocrine disruptors, and retinyl palmitate, a form of vitamin A that may harm skin and possibly lead to skin tumors.

 - Oxybenzone is in widespread use in American chemical-based sunscreens.
 Lab testing shows skin penetration rates of 1 to 9 percent.
 That’s concerning, given the fact that it acts like an estrogen in the body and is linked to abnormal sperm function in animal studies and endometriosis in studies of women.
 Oxybenzone also acts as a skin allergen in a significant number of people.
 (So does methylisothiazolinone, a common sunscreen preservative found in the majority of products surveyed.)
-Thankfully, the state of Hawaii has the opportunity to ban oxybenzone in sunscreen due to its ability to bleach and kill coral reefs.
+Thankfully, places like Hawaii and Key West have banned oxybenzone in sunscreen due to its ability to bleach and kill coral reefs.

-- In EWG’s 2010 review, about 40 percent of sunscreens contained vitamin A ingredients.
+- In a previous EWG review, about 40 percent of sunscreens contained vitamin A ingredients.
 This type of ingredient can react with UV rays and increase the risk of skin tumors, according to government animal testing data.

 - Scientists don’t know for sure if sunscreen helps prevent melanoma.
 In fact, as EWG notes in its executive summary of the sunscreen guide, “Sun exposure appears to play a role in melanoma, but it is a complex disease for which many questions have not been answered.
 One puzzling fact: Melanomas do not usually appear on parts of the body that get daily sun exposure.”